 If we’ve spent our time trying to bank away enough righteousness to cash in at the end for a place in the eternal kingdom, this is bad news.
 But it’s the best of news to those who know that they don’t have enough to offer God to get even a backseat on the ride to heaven.
 To those who’ve taken an honest look at themselves and realized how far short they’ve come in matching up to God’s standards, it’s the greatest relief.
 “What I couldn’t ever seem to get right, Jesus did for me,” says the person who looks to God in gratitude for the free gift of salvation.

 So when we pray for help or relief, we have confidence that God will answer in time of need, not because we’ve achieved such high grades in keeping the faith, but because he is always faithful and gracious to us.
 Our grounds for standing before him are the same on the last day of life as they are on the first day of our repentance and profession of faith.

 How does all this translate to a broken and pain-filled heart?

 In Jesus Christ, We Are Forgiven

-Just in case your loss or betrayal was at least in some measure due to your desires, or your desires somehow trumped or squeezed out God’s revealed will, this is what you need to hear.
+Just in case your loss was at least in some measure due to your desires, or your desires somehow trumped or squeezed out God’s revealed will, this is what you need to hear.
 Our safety and restored future aren’t in the slightest way controlled by our righteousness, nor are they prevented by our past sins and failures.
 Rather, God’s goodness toward us—including forgiveness, reinstatement, blessing, healing, and all the rest—comes from his righteous love, stubborn mercy, and unwavering grace.
 In Jesus Christ, we are forgiven.